unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

-While zero-noise extrapolation is very general and can be applied even if the underlying noise model is unknown, the method can be sensitive to extrapolation.
+While zero-noise extrapolation is very general and can be applied even if the underlying noise model is unknown, the method can be sensitive to extrapolation errors.
 For this reason, it is important to choose a good noise-scaling method, set of scale factors, and extrapolation method, which *a priori* may not be known.